 Why are stock market returns not as high as they appear?

-Seven percent is a good return to many people, to me I want a better return on my money.
+Seven percent is a good return to many people, but to me I want a better return on my money.
 I like the 20 percent cash on cash returns I see from my rentals.
-The Seven percent historic return is not really the true return of stocks because it does not consider inflation.
-If you consider Inflation the return changes to a 4.4 percent historic return.
+The seven percent historic return is not really the true return of stocks because it does not consider inflation.
+If you consider inflation, the return changes to a 4.4 percent historic return.
 4.4 percent is not the return I am looking for with my money.

 Why rental properties guard against inflation

 Rental properties naturally hedge against inflation.
-When inflation is increasing housing prices and rental rates naturally increase as well.
-My rents will keep increasing over time as inflation increases and I will not have to deduct the historic inflation rate from my returns.
-In fact as far as housing prices are concerned inflation actually increases my returns.
+When inflation is increasing housing prices, rental rates naturally increase as well.
+My rents will keep increasing over time as inflation increases, and I will not have to deduct the historic inflation rate from my returns.
+In fact as far as housing prices are concerned, inflation actually increases my returns.
 I get loans on my rentals, which allow me to put 20 percent down.
-If I buy a $100,000 rental property I will put $20,000 down and most likely make some repairs.
-I will assume I have $30,000 in cash into the property and if the house increases in value $35,000 over ten years (this would be the increase with 3% inflation) my increase in equity would be higher than the inflation rate.
+If I buy a $100,000 rental property, I will put $20,000 down and most likely make some repairs.
+I will assume I have $30,000 in cash into the property, and if the house increases in value $35,000 over ten years (this would be the increase with 3% inflation) my increase in equity would be higher than the inflation rate.
 My increase in equity would actually be 8 percent each year, because I did not buy the house with 100 percent down.